 Applicants with scholastic records below the standards for regular admission may be admitted provisionally in certain special cases at the discretion of the departmental graduate committee with the approval of the chair of the graduate committee and the department chair.
 A student admitted with provisional status must make no grade lower than a "B" in their first 12 hours of graduate coursework.
 Full-time provisional students must take a minimum of nine (9) hours during their first semester in residence.
 Part-time provisional students may take fewer than nine (9) hours of coursework during their first semester.
 Failure to do this will result in suspension from the program.
 Students who meet this requirement are reclassified as a regular graduate student and the regulations governing academic performance for regular students apply.
 It is the student's responsibility to see that their status is changed from provisional to regular after having successfully completed these requirements.
-Please contact your Graduate Advisor when you have fulfilled the provisional requirements.
+A form for this purpose is provided in the appendix.